 Different types of hockey bets

 When it comes to betting on NHL games, there are several options.
-There are wagers that focus on the outcome of the game and some that focus on the points that both teams score.
+Some wagers focus on the outcome of the game and some focus on the points that both teams score.
 Some focus on individual players, and some on teams.
 This next section will break down all of the standard bets you can place on NHL games.

 A moneyline wager is concerned only with the outright winner of a game.
 There will always be a favorite and an underdog.
 The favorite will have negative odds, and the underdog will almost always have positive odds.
 These wagers are some of the simplest to place for beginners.
-Here is how a bet might look on the DraftKings Sportsbook Ohio app:
+Here is how a bet might look:

 - Columbus Blue Jackets (-180)